MWR-CyberSec/PXEThief/README.md

 ### General settings

 * `sccm_base_url` is useful for overriding the Management Point that the tooling will speak to.
 This is useful if DNS does not resolve (so the value read from the media variables file cannot be used) or if you have identified multiple Management Points and want to send your traffic to a specific one.
-This should be provided in the form of a base URL e.g.
+This should be provided in the form of a base URL e.g. `http://mp.configmgr.com` instead of `mp.configmgr.com` or `http://mp.configmgr.com/stuff`.
 * `auto_exploit_blank_password` changes the behaviour of `pxethief 1` to automatically attempt to exploit a non-password protected PXE Distribution Point.
 Setting this to `1` will enable auto exploitation, while setting it to `0` will print the tftp client string you should use to download the media variables file.
 Note that almost all of the time you will want this set to `1`, since non-password protected PXE makes use of a binary key that is sent in the DHCP response that you receive when you ask the Distribution Point to perform a PXE boot.

 ### HTTP Connection Settings